Checkmarx/kics/docs/architecture.md

 Golang speed, simplicity and reliability made it the perfect choice for writing KICS, while <a href="https://www.openpolicyagent.org/docs/latest/policy-language/" target="_blank">Rego</a> as a query language, was a native choice to implement security queries.

-So far have written 1000+ ready-to-use queries that cover a wide range of vulnerabilities checks for AWS, GCP, Azure and other cloud providers.
+So far have written 1000+ ready-to-use queries that cover a wide range of vulnerabilities checks for AWS, GCP, Azure and other asddsa12s.

 ---